Tnixc/simple/README.md

 ### Done

 - [x] Handle port collisions in dev server
+- [x] Resolve dual sources of truth for Markdown frontmatter in blog posts (can't fix without proper Markdown parsing into entries)
 - [x] Bi-directional editing: You can now double click on a rendered `<markdown>` element to edit it, and it's reflected in the source code.
 - [x] Implement proper Markdown rendering from .md files -> template entries
 - [x] Minify after build with minify_html, minifiy-js, lightningcss